SalK91/reinforcement_learning/docs/reinforcement/3_modelfree.md

 # Chapter 3: Model-Free Policy Evaluation: Learning the Value of a Fixed Policy

 In Dynamic Programming, value functions are computed using a known model of the environment.
 In reality, however, the model is almost always unknown.
-This necessitates a shift to Model-Free Reinforcement Learning, where the agent must learn the values of states and actions solely from direct experience (i.e., collecting trajectories of states, actions, and rewards).
+This necessitates Model-Free Reinforcement Learning, where the agent must learn the values of states and actions solely from direct experience (i.e., collecting trajectories of states, actions, and rewards).
 The goal is to estimate the value function $V^\pi(s)$ or $Q^\pi(s,a)$ for a given policy $\pi$ using data of the form:

 $$
 s_0, a_0, r_1, s_1, a_1, r_2, s_2, \dots